sonamsamdupkhangsar/token-filter/README.md

     scopes: message.read, message.write
 ```

-This token-path-security library can also request access-token to be created from the spring authorization server using `Client Credentials Flow` token.
+This token-filter library can also request access-token to be created from the spring authorization server using `Client Credentials Flow` token.
 This can be done
 using the following configuration example:

 ```